 The student selection process is competitive.
 The applicant’s suitability for the programme is evaluated.
 The best applicants are granted admission to the programme.
 The selection of students is primarily based on the application documents.
 Not all eligible applicants will necessarily be admitted, CHEM Master’s programme does not have a minimum quota to be fulfilled.

 The programmes reserve the right to interview the applicants if it is necessary to clarify the applicant’s motivation or other information in the application.

 Chemical and Process Engineering specific criteria for academic evaluation

 1. Content of the previous degree

-B.Sc. or equivalent degree in the natural sciences or engineering of a relevant field.
+B.Sc or equivalent degree of a relevant field in the natural sciences or engineering.
 Relevant degrees are e.g. in the fields of chemical engineering, process systems engineering, oil and gas engineering, or energy technology.
 Strong background in chemistry and other natural sciences is required.

 This Master’s programme should provide genuinely new knowledge and enhance the career prospects of the applicant.
 Thus, applicants who already have a Master’s degree in the closely related field will only be accepted onto the programme for very specific reasons.
 These reasons must be stated in the application.

 2. Study success